NiiazalyDzhumaliev/IMBD-scrapper/README.md

 ![screenshot](img/Screenshot_scrapper.png)

-<br>The aim of the project is to scrap data from IMBD website and give to user an opportunity to search movie by place in the ranking or by title instead of looking for manually<br>
+<br>The project aims to scrap data from IMBD website and give to user an opportunity to search movie by place in the ranking or by title instead of looking for manually<br>

 ## Content